A guide to selling goods and services to King's

 The university generates purchase requisitions through King's Finance (KFin).
+We operate a 'no purchase order, no pay' policy.
 For more information (internal access only), please refer to the relevant webpages.

-Where can information be found regarding forthcoming College
+Where can information be found regarding forthcoming university

-The procedures that we follow are dependent on the indicative value of the contract.
-The threshold values and associated procedures are detailed below.
+The procedures that we follow are dependant on the indicative value of the contract and the source of the funding.
+Generally, the threshold values and associated procedures are detailed below.

-- Between £5,000 and £10,000, written quotations must be obtained from a minimum of 2 competent suppliers.
-The quotations and a short, written justification of the choice of supplier must be maintained on file.
+- Between £5,000 and £25,000, written quotations must be obtained from a minimum of 2 competent suppliers.
+The quotations and a short, written justification of the supplier choice must be maintained on file.

-- Between £10,000 and £50,000, written quotations must be obtained from a minimum of 3 competent suppliers.
-The quotations and a short, written justification of the choice of supplier must be maintained on file.
+- Between £25,000 and £100,000, written quotations must be obtained from a mimimum of 3 competent suppliers.
+The quotations and a short, written justification of the supplier choice must be maintained on file.

-- For contracts with an indicative cost of over £50,000, a formal tendering procedure will be carried out.
+- For contracts with an indicative contract value over £100,000, a formal tendering procedure will be carried out.